lvgl/lv_port_linux/boards/nxp_imx93/README.md

     <p align="center"><img src="./docs/img/imx93_board_setup.jpg"></p>

-    -   Connect the screen to the
+    -   Connect the screen to the LVDS connector
     -   Connect RJ45 on any ethernet port.
 The board must be connected on the same LAN than the host.
     -   Connect USB-C power (black USB - J301)
     -   (Optional) Connect USB-C debug (gray - J401)